Can i brag?

 Some other random facts about me: I was a gymnast and have some gnarly scars to prove it.
 I can still do the splits.
 I LOVE to dance and don't care if you think I'm good at it.

 I am not only a reporter and television host, but I am also a content creator.
 I believe in creating unique content for each platform in order to reach the largest audience possible.
-I was recently awarded the TEGNA Transformational Contributor Award for helping advance the broadcast and digital business.
+Recently, I was awarded the TEGNA Transformational Contributor Award for helping advance the broadcast and digital industry.
+Thank you to my bosses for seeing the value of my work and submitting me for this honor!

-I have more than 15-years of producing and writing experience.
+I have more than 16-years of producing and writing experience.
 This includes all sorts of projects from Politics, Breaking News to Feature segments.